 We are in the middle of a worldwide movement away from the waste and pollution of discarding fossil fuel-derived plastics.
 It is having profound impacts throughout every business and sector.
 This is an exciting time of innovation, where opportunities await those getting ahead of the curve.

 New Zealand’s relative remoteness and small scale provide unique challenges, yet our internationally heralded innovations make huge waves.
 We have the opportunity to lead the world.
 This is especially true with regards to new materials development and packaging use.

 The Sustainable Business Network is hosting this special event.
-Together business leaders and experts will take an in-depth look at this issue.
+Together business leaders and experts will take an in-depth look at the issue of plastics.
 We will explore what it means for your business and for sustainable business in New Zealand.

 If you are interested in viewing the conference, please go to the following video links: each link includes the relevant Q&A for the corresponding session:

 This video, created by the Royal Society and the Sustainable Business Network for our conference, outlines the problem of plastic waste and how we can turn it around.

 The day provided practical information and inspiration to thrive in the emerging low carbon circular economy.
 Together we investigated how to eliminate, circulate and innovate.
 Unrivalled networking opportunities gave system-wide connections to help you succeed.